JustHost Pro Hosting Review and Coupons for 2023

 Rated 2 out of 5

-What kind of environment is the Pro account?
+What kind of hosting account is the Pro plan?

 How much bandwidth does it come with?